gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 <img src="/wp-content/uploads/sso-azure-paste-metadata-url.png" class="img-bordered img-responsive center">

 7. Click on <button class='button button--success button--ui button--nolink'>Create Connection</button>.
-Optionally, you can check “Don’t enable this connection immediately” to not automatically enable this connection and prevent users from using it.
+Optionally, you can check “Don’t enable this connection immediately” and choose to later enable it.

 <div class='callout callout--none'>
     <p><strong>Note:</strong> “Just in time provisioning” is either turned on or turned off for all connections in the Organization.</p>